ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Projections.md

 will return `[{"@type":"Foo", "@rid":"#12:0", "@version": 2, "name":"bar"}]`

-> ATTENTION: when saving back a record with a valid rid, you will overwrite the existing record!
-So pay attention when using `*` together with other projections
+IMPORTANT: when saving back a record with a valid rid, you will overwrite the existing record!
+So pay attention when using `*` together with other projections.

-> IMPORTANT - the result of the query can be further unwound using the UNWIND operator
+IMPORTANT: the result of the query can be further unwound using the UNWIND operator.

-> IMPORTANT: `expand()` cannot be used together with `GROUP BY`
+IMPORTANT: `expand()` cannot be used together with `GROUP BY`.

 ##### Aliases